Wax Trax! Records

 Wax Trax!
 Records is an American independent record label based in Chicago.
-It began as a record shop in Denver, Colorado in 1974, opened by life partners Jim Nash and Dannie Flesher, who sold the store in 1978 and moved to Chicago.
-In November of that year, they opened a store under the same name in the Lincoln Park neighborhood.
-During the 1980s and 1990s, the accompanying record label became a strong presence on the industrial music scene as well as the punk rock scene in Chicago, and an outlet for European bands.
 The label was purchased by TVT Records in 1992 and was discontinued in 2001.
 In 2014, it was re-established by Julia Nash, daughter of co-founder Jim Nash.
-On February 6, 2025 the Commission on Chicago Landmarks unanimously voted to declare the old Chicago storefront a landmark.
+On February 6, 2025, the Commission on Chicago Landmarks unanimously voted to declare the old Chicago storefront a landmark.

 Richard Giraldi of the Chicago Sun-Times wrote, "As important as Chess Records was to blues and soul music, Chicago's Wax Trax imprint was just as significant to the punk rock, new wave and industrial genres."
 According to critic Greg Kot, the legacy of Wax Trax is trusting the artist.

 Origins

+It began as a record shop in Denver, Colorado in 1974, opened by life partners Jim Nash and Dannie Flesher, who sold the store in 1978 and moved to Chicago.
+In November of that year, they opened a store under the same name in the Lincoln Park neighborhood.
+During the 1980s and 1990s, the accompanying record label became a strong presence on the industrial music scene as well as the punk rock scene in Chicago, and an outlet for European bands.

-The record store became a record label slowly at first, initially releasing limited edition records such as Brian Eno's “Wimoweh”/“Seven Deadly Finns” seven inch.
+The record store became a record label slowly at first, initially releasing limited edition records such as Brian Eno's "Wimoweh"/"Seven Deadly Finns" seven inch.
 The first official Wax Trax! release was Strike Under's Immediate Action twelve inch EP in 1980, followed by Divine's Born To Be Cheap seven inch.
 But it was the release of Cold Life by Ministry in 1981—along with the licensing of Front 242's Endless Riddance EP—that set the stage for Wax Trax! to become America's preeminent industrial label of the 1980s and 1990s.